Documentation

 Key Insights

-• Throughput is consistent at ~90-100 MB/s regardless of zoom level
+• Throughput is steady at ~85-95 MB/s across zoom levels for both formats

 PMTiles Performance